Michael A Rizzotti

 The same year they met, Siegel came up with the idea of a strongman for a comic hero depicted by Shuster in flamboyant cape and red tights.
 The story would evolve around an otherworldly alien with an earthly identity of a mild-mannered reporter pursuing unattainable Lois Lane who in turn was in love with the inaccessible Man of Steel.
 Thus creating the most famous love triangle in American folklore.

 The name for their character came from the German philosopher Frederich Nietzsche’s book Thus Spoke Zarathustra in which he introduces the concept of Superman.
-The great-souled hero who transcends the enslavement of Christian morality by his will to power.
+The great-souled hero who transcends morality by his will to power.
 The original model for the character was based on the actor Douglas Fairbanks Senior.
 Both Siegel and Shuster loved the movies he played in, especially The Mark of Zorro and Robin Hood.
 The actor’s stance was used as a model for the drawings of Superman.
 The pose now famous is that of the hero who stands with his hands on his hips and his feet apart.
 On the other hand the model for the diminutive reporter Clark Kent was that of Harold Lloyd.

 When Siegel and Shuster came up with the idea of Superman, neither knew that it would take another four years before they would see their hero published in a comic book.
 In 1938, after years of rejection, they finally sold the first 13 pages of Superman for $130 to National Allied Publications.
 Unfortunately, they unwittingly signed a release form relinquishing all rights to their character.
 Suddenly Superman was no longer their property.
 As a result, they had to work for the publishing company to produce the character they created.
 A few years later Superman became the most popular comic book hero in America.